mgoldfield/nodelooper/README.txt

 ec2:
-launch instance with correct ami role (currently using m5.large) open ports 80 and 443 edit app/config-app.js and api/config-api.js and change "localhost" to the ip of the server (will make this automated eventually...) install docker and docker compose (use instructions on docker website) run `sudo docker-compose up --build -d`
+launch instance with correct ami role (currently using m5.large) open ports 80 and 443 in aws security copy in correct configs (will automate eventually) copy s3://looper-config/ssl to /etc/letsencrypt

+install docker and docker compose (use instructions on docker website) run `sudo docker-compose up --build -d`